How I deal with my fear of public speaking

 I hope sharing how I deal with my fear of public speaking is useful.
 Now I want to hear from you – what do you do to support yourself when you're out of your comfort zone?
 What will you take from what I've shared and put into practice yourself?

-I'm talking more about this fear and of the topic of worrying what other people think in The Calm Mind Club this month.
-It's a monthly membership where you will discover how to reduce your overthinking and feel more calm, confident and in control.
+I talk more about this fear and of the topic of worrying what other people think in The Calm Mind Club along with many other topics.
+It's a monthly membership where you will discover how to bring down the overwhelm and feel more calm, confident and in control.
 You get tools, techniques, live sessions with myself and guest experts, a resource library, bonuses including 50% off my courses, plus a warm, supportive community of like-minded folk who know just how you feel.

 "I joined The Calm Mind Club having followed Gabrielle's excellent podcasts.
 The first month has been amazing, she has provided a safe secure space in which to admit our overthinking habits knowing they are shared by others.
 Gabrielle is so generous with her time and resources – so many useful tools to try it's like a gorgeous box of chocolates that calm and soothe!
 I love it." – Paula Dear